alexfernandez/testing/README.md

 The timeout parameter is in milliseconds.
 The default is 2 seconds per test.

 When the optional callback is given, it is called after a failure or the success of all tests.
+The callback has this signature, following the usual Node.js syntax:

+    function (error, result) {
+        ...
+    }

+`error` will contain the results of the tests when they fail.
+`result` will contain the results when they succeed.

 Example: